mate-desktop/mate-desktop.org/blog/20180206-mate-1-20-released.md

   * The **Invest applet has been dropped** from MATE Applets.
     * The API, provided by Yahoo, has been discontinued and there is no reputable drop in replacement available.
   * Applets now size correctly based on the units displayed in the panel and many graphs are dynamically scaled graphs.
+  * MATE Themes have seen significant improvements to fully implement all style classes exposed by GTK 3.22
   * Engrampa, the archive viewer, has improved support for encrypted 7z archives.
   * MATE Sensors Applet (finally) supports udisks2.
   * OpenBSD authentication is supported in MATE Screensaver and minizip in Engrampa supports more BSD variants.